Advent Varic – Tumulus Part 1: The Beginning

 Abrahma – In The Time For Last Rays Of Light - 80%

-Third album by the Abrahma marks, not only, the longest it has passed since the release of band’s full-length releases, but also marks major personnel changes.
+The third album by the Abrahma marks, not only, the longest it has passed since the release of the band’s full-length releases, but also marks major personnel changes.

 In The Time For Last Rays Of Light is produced by Jaime Gomez Arellano who’s best known for his work on Paradise Lost’s last two records Medusa and The Plague Within.
-Comparing to production style the album comes closer to the latter of the two, with a sound that is clean and well-balanced.
-Comparing the sound with band’s best previous releases the sound is more polished with less of a raw quality.
+Comparing to production style, the album comes closer to the latter of the two, with a sound that is clean and well-balanced.
+Comparing the sound with the band’s best previous releases, the sound is more polished with less of a raw quality.

 Musically the French band is familiar grounds building further on their interesting bland of doom, sludge, prog, rock and even some grunge.
-The overall doom feel is ever-present even when band shifts from one influence towards another.
-That makes the diversity come across as smooth and throughout the album the band stays on the main path.
+The overall doom feel is ever-present, even when the band shifts from one influence towards another.
+That makes the diversity come across as smooth, and throughout the album the band stays on the main path.

-Overall the band has released the finest release of their career, which musically feels like new start despite being fairly true to its roots.
+Overall, the band has released the finest release of their career, which musically feels like a new start despite being fairly true to its roots.

 http://www.abrahmamusic.net/